diejuse/NodeToJS/README.md

 # NodeToJS
 NodeToJS is a module/library at once: a module for NodeJS and a library for Javascript (JS).
 It allows to create text based apps/games that can be executed and work both in the terminal (for Windows, Linux or Mac) and in a web browser.
 That is, with the same code you will create a CLI app/game and a text-based webapp/webgame.

+Features:
+- Use canvas to simulate the terminal.
+- Draw text with foreground color and background color.
+- Read key events
+- It has no user text input fields (for now).

 ### Use:
 The minimum files you need are four:
     -     A wrap file:                                                     app.html
     -     A monospace font.
-I recommend:                                   HP_100LX_10x11.woff You can get old PC fonts here: https://int10h.org/oldschool-pc-fonts/fontlist/
+I recommend woff files.
+For example:           WebPlus_ToshibaSat_9x16.woff You can get old PC fonts here: https://int10h.org/oldschool-pc-fonts/fontlist/
     -     The NodeToJS module/library:                                     NODEtoJS.js
     -     Your main .js file.                                              app.js